SSollestre/CommUserGuide/docs/EMILY_SQL_TASKS.md

 1. Open file
 2. Run
 – Refresh to see

+!!!
+Info
-– it will automatically make new schema the default
+    it will automatically make new schema the default

 ## Conclusion

+At the end of this section, you will have successfully exported and imported a schema.
+You now know how to export a schema and import it into a new schema.
+You can also import it into an existing schema.
+The data can either go into an existing table or into a new table that you can create.